-Draft Copyright and Rights in Performances (Quotation and Parody) Regulations 2014, part of the suite of legislation to implement the Hargreaves review, will come into force on 1 June 2014 if approved by Parliament.
+Draft Copyright and Rights in Performances (Quotation and Parody) Regulations 2014, part of the suite of legislation to implement the Hargreaves review, are due to come into force on 1 October 2014.

 These regulations, which are one of several measures introduced by Government, to modernise the UK’s copyright regime, are made against the backdrop of the Collective Rights Management Directive.

 Dates have been announced for the introduction of important changes to copyright law.

 The First Tier Information Rights Tribunal has upheld the decision of the ICO to support Queen Mary, University of London’s refusal to release minutes from a clinical trial requested under Freedom of Information.

 A date is set for this Act to come into force.
 The Act amends the Freedom of Information (Scotland) Act 2002, in some technical respects.

 A new Intellectual Property Bill proposes changes to the UK's intellectual property regime.
 The changes are being brought in an attempt to simplify patent and design protection laws and to help businesses be better off as a result of the changes.

 Government commits April 2013 as the date for introducing Legal Deposit regulations for non-print materials.
 The Non-Print Legal Deposit regulations enable the British Library and the UK legal deposit libraries to collect, store and preserve the nation's memory in the digital age.
 The content will include online articles and books, and websites.